zero01101/openOutpaint/README.md

 5.  configure your local webhost in your homelab to serve the newly cloned repo like the technological bastion you are, or simply run the included `openOutpaint.bat` on windows or `openOutpaint.sh` on mac/linux.
 6.  open your locally-hosted web server at http://127.0.0.1:3456 (or wherever, i'm not your boss)
-7.  update the host field if necessary to point at your stable diffusion API address, change my stupid prompts with whatever you want, click somewhere in the canvas, and wait _OR_ you can load an existing image from your computer using the file selector browse button under "load local image"
+7.  update the host field if necessary to point at your stable diffusion API address, change my stupid prompts with whatever you want, click somewhere in the canvas using the dream [`d`] tool, and wait (**OR** you can load as many existing images from your computer as you'd like using the "stamp image" tool [`U`])
 8.  once an image appears\*, click the `<` and `>` buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` to choose one you like, or `n` to cancel that image generation batch outright and possibly try again
 9.  now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence, or you can right-click to remove some of it if you want to completely retry a chunk but leave the rest alone
 10. enable the mask mode to prepare previously rendered imagery for touchups/inpainting, then paint over the objectionable region; once your masked region is drawn, disable mask mode and change your prompt if necessary, then click over the canvas containing the mask you just painted to request the refined image(s)